PHASE 3 OF 7

 80/20 Decision Time

-Spend 80% of your decision-making energy on one-way doors.
+Spend 80% of your decision energy on one-way doors.
 Make two-way doors in under 5 minutes.
-The teams that lose aren't the ones who pick the wrong framework — they're the ones who spent 2 hours debating which framework to use.
+Losing teams don't pick the wrong framework; they spend 2 hours debating which one to use.

 “What I cannot create,